Alpo Dog Food receives the Advisor’s lowest-tier rating of 1 star.

 For this reason, we do not consider corn a preferred component in any dog food.

-The third ingredient is meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1
+The third ingredient includes meat and bone meal, a dry “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents”.1

 Meat and bone meal can have a lower digestibility than most other meat meals.